mushtary-mumu/crime_patterns/README.md

 ## Project Description

-This project analyzes the burglary crime patterns in the city of London, England's highest crime-rate city.
+This project analyzes the burglary crime patterns in Greater London, England's highest crime-rate region.
 As a first step the crime data from the [City of London Police](https://data.police.uk/data/) and the [Metropoliton Police Service](https://data.police.uk/data/) along with the [English indices of deprivation 2019](https://www.gov.uk/government/statistics/english-indices-of-deprivation-2019)